-And the Lord thy God will circumcise thine heart, and the heart of thy seed, to love the Lord thy God with all thine heart, and with all thy soul, that thou mayest live." -Deuteronomy 30:1-6
+And the Lord thy God will circumcise thine heart, and the heart of thy seed, to love the Lord thy God with all thine heart, and with all thy soul, that thou mayest live.

+-Deuteronomy 30:1-6

-We know this refers to the final regathering because Verse 2 describes a worldwide regathering in the context of the Jews turning back to God - or in other words, in repentance, finally acknowledging Christ as their true Messiah.
-Obviously, that was not the setting of the 1st worldwide regathering in the 1900's.
-Furthermore, it describes a return from the uttermost parts of heaven, which clearly refers to a global regathering, eliminating any possibility that this could refer to the Babylonian captivity.
-And further yet, Verse 6 (referring to circumcision of the heart, etc.) is a clear reference to the New Covenant later described in the prophets (cf. Rom.
-2:29), which Israel as a nation will receive in the Millennium.
+We know this refers to the final regathering because Verse 2 describes a worldwide regathering in faith (the Jews turning back to God) - or in other words, in repentance, finally acknowledging Christ as their true Messiah.
+Obviously, this would not be an accurate description of the first worldwide regathering in the 1900s.
+Furthermore, it describes a return from the uttermost parts of heaven, which points to a global regathering.
+This eliminates any possibility that the passage could refer to the return from Babylonian captivity.
+Further yet, Verse 6 (referring to circumcision of the heart, etc.) is a clear reference to the New Covenant later described in the prophets (cf. Ezekiel 36:24-28; Jeremiah 31:31-34; Romans 2:29), which Israel as a nation will receive in the Millennium.

-Let's look at another passage that describes this final regathering...this one being found in Isaiah Chapter 43...
+Let's look at another passage that describes this final regathering - this one being found in Isaiah Chapter 43.

-"Fear not: for I am with thee: I will bring thy seed from the east, and gather thee from the west;
+Fear not: for I am with thee: I will bring thy seed from the east, and gather thee from the west;